bal-sm/repo-for-learning/systems/programming/python_django/Django-Documentation/0_etc/1_howto/4_custom-model-fields.md

-# How to create custom model fields - Soon
+# How to create custom model fields - Mahmuda's version

 ## Introduction - Unmodded